You may be entitled to a benefit called Carer's Allowance

-You can check your contribution record on the UK Government website here.
+You can check your contribution record on GOV.UK.
 Class 3 credits will help towards your State Pension, but for other benefits you will need to check the different eligibility conditions as class 1 credits alone may not be sufficient.

 If you can’t claim Carer’s Allowance, claiming Carer’s Credit is another way of protecting your record.